SM U-27 (Germany)

 SM U-27 was a German Type U-27 U-boat built for service in the Imperial German Navy.
 She was launched on 14 July 1913, and commissioned on 8 May 1914 with Kapitänleutnant Bernd Wegener in command.

 On 18 October 1914, the British submarine HMS E3 was torpedoed and sunk in the North Sea by U-27.
 This was the first action in which one submarine sank another.
+On 19 August 1915 it was itself sunk by the Q-Ship HMS Baralong, in an incident involving the alleged massacre of the submarine's crew.